 In the original code, we open a query directly as a recordset.
 This fails if the query requires some parameters.

-(I’m not going to demonstrate a way to get user input and use that as the parameter.
-You should be able to copy and paste the code from the original user input sections of the code and modify as needed.)
+(I'm not going to demonstrate a way to get user input and use that as the parameter.

 Perhaps the most popular article on the site explains how to send email to a bunch of people using Access and Outlook.